influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 ### View a template summary

+With the `influx` CLI, you can generate a summary of template resources.
+The summary contains resource metadata in table format that you can review before applying the template to your InfluxDB instance.
-View a summary of a template stored in your local file system or from a URL.
+You can generate a summary for a template located at a file path or at a URL.

+{{% warn %}}
+You can't generate a template summary with the InfluxDB `/api/v2` API.
+{{% /warn %}}

 #### View a template summary with the CLI

-To view a summary of what's included in a template before applying the template, use the [`influx template` command](/influxdb/v2.3/reference/cli/influx/template/).
+To view a template summary,
+use the [`influx template` command](/influxdb/v2.3/reference/cli/influx/template/).

 ```sh